Csimmons117/csun_cit/cit270/Elastic_Beanstalk.md

-### Setting up Elastic Bean Stock
+### Setting up Elastic Beanstalk

 1. Get into your AWS account.
-2. In the search bar look for "Elastic bean stock"
+2. In the search bar look for "Elastic Beanstalk"
 3. name: Cam-EBS
 4. Scroll down to Platform
     - leave managed platform